quasiquoting/lfetool/README.md

 The short answer is the ``lfetool`` CLI.
 But we're not sure what exactly that will be yet.
 Possibilities include:

- * Part of Core LFE: another script that sits next to ``bin/lfe``, ``bin/lfec``, and ``bin/lfescript`` whose primary responsibility would be the parsing of command line options to call the appropriate code (which would also have been moved into Core LFE).
+ * **Part of Core LFE**: another script that sits next to ``bin/lfe``, ``bin/lfec``, and ``bin/lfescript`` whose primary responsibility would be the parsing of command line options to call the appropriate code (which would also have been moved into Core LFE).
- * A stand-alone shell sciprt or lfescirpt that performs the same functions.
+ * **A stand-alone shell sciprt or lfescirpt**: it would perform the same functions as outlined in the previous bullet, just not as a part of Core LFE.
- * A shell wrapper around rebar3m which would required the creation of plugins for every ``lfetool`` command.
+ * **A shell wrapper around rebar3**: this would required the creation of rebar3 plugins for every ``lfetool`` command.
 Those plugins would then call out to the various libraries previously created to house the inner logic of lfetool.